Table of Contents[Hide][Show]

 Not too shabby for a few “home remedies”, huh?!

-So, have you had any experiences using the Perfect Trifecta of garlic, clay, and kefir?
+So, have you had any experiences using the Perfect Trifecta of garlic, clay, and kefir to improve intestinal health?
 If so, I’d like to hear about your experiences.